inko-lang/inko/docs/source/guides/ffi.md

 - Using C globals, including thread-local globals.
 Relying on global state is going to cause trouble due to Inko's concurrent nature, so even if we did support this it wouldn't make your life easier.
-- Compiling C source code as part of the Ink build process, see [this section](../goals/#compiling-c-code-when-installing-a-package) for more details.
+- Compiling C source code as part of the Inko build process.
+See [this section](../goals/#compiling-c-code-when-installing-a-package) for more details.
 - Compile-time expressions such as `sizeof()` to automatically get type sizes.
 - Setting `errno` to a custom value. `errno` is implemented differently across